 By David Omoding

-The writer is advocacy and communication Officer of the Platform for Labour Action
+The writer is the national advocacy and communication officer of the Platform for Labour Action